Skip to main content

 • Github Personal Access Token: To generate a PAT, refer to this GitHub documentation on creating a personal access token.

-• Ensure your PAT includes permission to create and manage repository webhooks because the PAT you provide here will also be used later to automatically create GitHub webhooks during project-level GitHub integration.
+Ensure your Personal Access Token (PAT) includes permission to create and manage repository webhooks.
+The PAT provided here is also used later to automatically create GitHub webhooks during project-level integration.

 • Fill in the same fields as listed above (Integration Name, Organization URL, PAT, and optional Description).